Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/evidence-and-model-notes.md

 ## Selected APA-style references with links

+This reference set is selective rather than exhaustive.
+It identifies sources used to support the model and research program; it is not a systematic review or complete outcome-evidence synthesis.

 ### SignWriting and sign-language writing systems

 - Abushaira, M. M. (2007). [*The effect of SignWriting on the achievement and acquisition of vocabulary by deaf students at Al-Amal School for the Deaf in the City of Amman-Jordan*](https://www.signwriting.org/archive/docs5/sw0489-AbuShairaDissertation2007English.pdf) [Doctoral dissertation, King Abdulaziz University].